-If you own a home, you could get a home equity line of credit and use those funds as part of the loan down payment.
-Likewise, if you have a substantial retirement account, you could do the same.
-Or, you could even use both sources of funding.
+If you own a home, you could get a home equity line of credit and use those funds as part of the loan’s down payment.
+Likewise, you could do the same if you have a substantial retirement account.
+Or you could even use both sources of funding.
 This high-risk strategy should be carefully considered with a financial planner.

-While some individuals have used these two sources and done well, there are many who have not.
-This strategy is extremely risky since individuals are putting their family home and retirement at risk.
-It’s best to consider less risky sources to raise the funds for your acquisition down payment.
+While some individuals have used these two equity injection sources and done well, many have not.
+This strategy is considered extremely risky since individuals are putting their family home and retirement at risk.
+It’s best to consider less risky sources to raise your acquisition down payment funds.

 Want to finance a business acquisition?